-In 1942 the Student Union Building was in the building now known as the Communication Building.
-The building that replaced the old one was completed in 1967.
+The Student Union Building (SUB) was completed in 1967.
+It replaced the previous SUB completed in 1942.
 The Student Union Building was built in the international style and by the R. W. Luekenga Construction Company and designed chiefly by Charles F. Hummel.
 It has had several remodels and expansions done to it, due the increase of students and the need for more space.
 The first expansion was in 1972, they added on to make the building larger.
 The most recent remodel was done in 2009.
 The SUB is open for the public and is a busy building where students and visitors come and go throughout the day.

 With the increase of students happened the university decided to build a new student union building to accommodate its growing student body.
 The new SUB cost the university one million dollars to build and as complete in 1976.
 The new SUB had air conditioning, a bowling alley, game room, bookstore, and barbershop.
 The building uses normal brick and concrete on the outside.
 The inside has acoustic ceiling that has recessed grids to support the roof.
 During the 1960’s the Student Union Building was known as the College Union Building (CUB).
 It did not become the Student Union Building until the 1970’s.
 In 1992 a student sit-in was held by the students because the SUB became a smoke free building.
 In 1996 the first Student Union website was created and student employment increase to 150.
 To this day the SUB employs over 260 students and over 6,000 people visit the SUB.